 If a company is interested in exploring their procurement options or wants to partner with a Michigan company outside of a PMBC summit, the MEDC staff can conduct detailed searches to introduce buyers to a potential Michigan solution.
 These searches can be done confidentially across any sector or industry.
 To explore opportunities for partner searches or as a summit buyer, call 888.522.0103 or email BusinessConnect@michigan.org for more information.

 The Pure Michigan Economic Gardening® program is a fast, targeted, virtual service designed to provide significant, sophisticated technical research assistance to qualified second-stage growth companies with the intent and capacity to grow their business.
 The Economic Gardening® service helps CEOs build stronger teams, identify new markets and sharpen their competitive edge using high-end corporate research tools.
-This program is a must for growing small businesses needing assistance with business strategy, market research, social media marketing, search engine optimization and Geographic Information Systems data analysis and mapping!
-To qualify, companies should have 6-99 employees with annual revenue between $750,000 and $50 million and be on an upward growth trend.
-The MEDC covers the cost of 35 to 60 hours of customized research assistance.
-Apply by accessing the Economic Gardening® tab on www.puremichiganb2b.com.
+This program is a must for growing small businesses needing assistance with business strategy, market research, social media marketing, search engine optimization and Geographic Information Systems data analysis and mapping.
+To qualify, companies should have 5-99 employees with annual revenue between $500,000 and $50 million and be on an upward growth trend.
+The MEDC covers all costs.
+To apply, fill out the secure online application at michigan.nationalcentereg.org.

 The MEDC is a one-stop resource for your business.
 Business development managers (BDMs) are a part of the MEDC salesforce, assigned geographically throughout the state.
 Your BDM serves as your business’s point of contact, coordinating all state services to ensure your success.
 BDMs are available through email or a phone call away to help your business grow.
 View our BDM map.